mnr/writing-wip/Do-Ye0n_lives_on.md

 "Alpha60 is outperforming."

 Chip Venetian tweaks the color of his tie and looks around the virtual conference.
 Commodities lawyers choose conservative avatars for these meetings, although Chip knows several who will switch out to wild-side versions during their off-hours.
-While they discuss the business of the partnership, everyone is dead serious.
+For now, while they discuss the business of the partnership, everyone is dead serious.

 "They've been hiring penetrators for the past year and are seeing some solid returns.
-They've documented fifty-seven assets in Portland alone, with probably double that number in New York," says Chip.
+Their annual report documented fifty-seven assets in Portland alone, with probably double that number in New York," says Chip.
 He tosses an animated performance chart into the room, illustrating the short term growth of Alpha60's value.

-"Surprisingly, this all came about when Fairwell Network Security approached us with a contract to oversee a strategic incarceration on Alpha60. *If you can't beat them, jail them.* Fairwell wants us to lock up a few Alpha60 employees long enough to give them a competitive advantage."
+"Fairwell Network Security has approached us with a contract to oversee a strategic incarceration on Alpha60. *If you can't beat them, jail them.* Fairwell wants us to lock up a few Alpha60 employees long enough to give Fairwell a competitive advantage."

-"Their stock is fragile and valuable enough.
+"Alpha60 stock is fragile and valuable.
 They'll take an arrest-threat seriously.
 I think we should realize the value of a strike."

 The three non-english speakers respond through translators by presenting icons or changing their expressions.
 They all agree with Chip.
 Five of the remaining eight participants verbally agree; three do not.
 The disagreement isn't about the ethics of Alpha60, or the ethics of threatening a corporation.
 It's purely about the return on the work to be done to shake-down a business involved in *Corporate Penetrative Testing*.
 Threatening Alpha60 without preparation would only invite a ransomware attack.